unbit/uwsgi-docs/Logging.rst

 mode, so the UDP server must be available before uWSGI starts.
 For a more raw approach (working in unconnected mode) see the section on socket logging.

-To enable conencted UDP mode pass the address of a UDP server to the ``--daemonize``/``--logto`` option:
+To enable connected UDP mode pass the address of a UDP server to the ``--daemonize``/``--logto`` option:

 .. code-block:: sh